xrazis/haris.razis.com/content/posts/snowfall-canvas-library.md

 ---
-title: "How to create a snowfall effect in the browser"
+title: How to create a snowfall effect in the browser
-summary: Building a basic Canvas library to animate falling objects in the background
 date: 2024-01-18
-tags: [ "Web", "Frontend" ]
+tags: [ Web, Frontend ]
 draft: false
 ---